matheusb432/unity-course/notes/unity.md

 - It's useful to map movements, where pressing two buttons at the same time should move in a diagonal direction, for example.
 - It's good practice to name the bindings to the controller that they are mapped to. e.g. `Gamepad`, `Keyboard`, etc.

+### Registering an input handler

+1. Create InputActions setup to handle specific keys.
+2. Add the GameControls component to a Game Manager game object.
+3. Change the `DefaultMap` action map to the target map.
+4. Create a game object with a script component that has a method which receives a `InputAction.CallbackContext` parameter.

+- e.g. `HandleInteract()`

+5. On the GameControls component inside the Game Manager, find the input event that you want to handle and add the game object that you want to handle it.
+6. Select the created method on the input event.

 # Empty Parent Objects

 - To avoid visual elements having logic in them, empty parent objects are used to hold the logic for complex game objects.